rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 =============================== 2 passed in 0.04s ================================
 ```

+Perfect!
+Time to add a little automation.

 ### Test Script

-Since we don't want to type out these commands every time we test the API, we should
+Since you don't want to type these commands every time you need to run tests,
-write a script to speed things up a bit.
+you should write a script to speed things up a bit.
+So open up a file called

-Open up a file called *test.sh* with your favorite text editor.
-At the top of the file
+*test.sh* with your favorite text editor and at the beginning of the file write:
-write:

 ```
 #!/bin/sh
 ```

-This will tell the operating system to use the Bourne shell to execute *test.sh*.
+This'll tell the operating system to use the Bourne shell to execute *test.sh*.

-Next add a helper function that adds the name of a failed test to the variable
+Next add a helper function that appends the name of a failed test to a variable called
-*failed_tests*.
-We'll use *failed_tests* to determine the exit code of *test.sh*.
+*failed_tests*. *failed_tests* will be used to determine the exit code of *test.sh*.

 ```
 failed_tests=""